The morning I went

 evidently, though it could have and

-log apart for ants, a bit off the trail and well
+for ants, a bit off the trail and

-not to care about a thing like that, so why in the
+about things like that, so why in the

 feet.
 A hundred.
 Fifty.

 and still the bear

 For all I